disktnk/chainer-graphviewer/README.md

 * This tool is run on Jupyter Notebook
 * if view ONNX model, need `$ pip install onnx`
 * if view Chainer model, need `$ pip install chainer`
-* if only use `show_graph`, Tensorflow user for example, don't have to install ONNX or Chainer module
+* if only use `show_graph`, e.g. Tensorflow user, don't have to install ONNX or Chainer module

 ## Example for Chainer